-In Hunt v Green Lake Twp, 283524 (May 21, 2009), Township failed to have entire Board of Trustees at mediation; and failed to submit pre-mediation submission as required by pre-trial order.
-COA held Township made good faith attempt to comply with mediation attendance requirements by having some members present because full attendance would have created public meeting under Open Meetings Act.
-MCL 15.261, et seq.
-COA held failure to provide submission did not materially harm plaintiff because Township had adequately previously provided plaintiff with rational for its position.
+In Hunt v Green Lake Twp, 283524 (May 21, 2009), Township failed to have entire Board of Trustees at mediation; and failed to submit pre-mediation submission as required by pretrial order.
+COA held Township made good faith attempt to comply with attendance requirements by having some members present because full attendance would have created public meeting under Open Meetings Act.
+MCL 15.261, et seq; and failure to provide submission did not materially harm plaintiff because Township had previously provided plaintiff with rational for its position.